-We love coffee–the taste, the smell, the ritual and companionship of a shared cup.
+We love coffee–the taste, the smell, the ritual and companionship of sharing a cup.

 My husband, Alex, and I love coffee.
 We enjoy savoring the taste, the smell, the ritual, and companionship of a sipping a cup in any setting—from our back deck in the early morning to an afternoon piazza in Florence.